pointcache/UnityFrustum/README.md

-# UnityFrustrum
+# UnityFrustum

 ![](https://kek.gg/i/4tnVqZ.gif)
 ![](https://kek.gg/i/XnPTz.gif)
-This little library implements frustrum in a form of a mesh.
+This little library implements frustum in a form of a mesh.
 It consists of a mesh generator, and components that use it.

 # Why this